-Slack Adjustors and Pushrods
+Slack adjustors and pushrods

-Look for broken, loose, or missing parts.

-For manual slack adjustors, the brake pushrod should not move more than one inch (with the brakes released) when pulled by hand.
+- ✓ Look for broken, loose, or missing parts. - ✓ For manual slack adjustors, the brake pushrod should not move more than one inch (with the brakes released) when pulled by hand.

-Brake Chambers
+Brake chambers

 See that brake chambers are not leaking, cracked, or dented and are mounted securely.
+There are no loose or missing clamps.

-Brake Hoses/Lines
+Brake hoses/lines

-Look for cracked, worn, or leaking hoses, lines, and couplings.
+✓ Look for cracked, worn, or leaking hoses, lines, and couplings.

-Drum Brake
+Drum brake

-Check for cracks, dents, or holes.
-Also check for loose or missing bolts.

-Check for contaminates such debris or oil/grease.
+- Check for cracks, dents, or holes.
+Also check for loose or missing bolts. - ✓ Check for contaminates such debris or oil/grease. - ✓ Brake linings (where visible) should not be worn dangerously thin.

-Brake linings (where visible) should not be worn dangerously thin.
+Brake linings

-Brake Linings

 On some brake drums, there are openings where the brake linings can be seen from outside the drum.
 For this type of drum, check that a visible amount of brake lining is showing.

 Note: Be prepared to perform the same brake components inspection on every axle (power unit and trailer, if equipped).